balakrishnasurya/ZeoTap-A1/README.md

 # Rule Engine with AST

 ## Overview
 This project implements a simple 3-tier rule engine application with a user interface, API, and backend.
 It determines user eligibility based on attributes like age, department, income, and spend.
-The system uses an Abstract Syntax Tree (AST) to represent conditional rules and allows for dynamic creation, combination, and modification of these rules.
+The system uses an Abstract Syntax Tree (AST) to represent conditional rules and allows for dynamic creation and evaluation of these rules.

 ## Features
-- Create and add new users
-- Define and evaluate eligibility rules
 - Check user eligibility based on defined rules
 - Responsive web interface
 - Error handling for invalid rule strings and data formats
+- Simple and intuitive UI with a focus on eligibility checking

 ## Technology Stack
 - Frontend: HTML, CSS, JavaScript
-- Backend: [Your backend technology, e.g., Python with Flask]
+- Backend: Python with Flask
-- Database: [Your database choice, e.g., SQLite, PostgreSQL]
+- Database: SQLite

 ## Setup and Installation
 1. Clone the repository: